chipguyhere/SimplDiagnosticSend/README.md

 ## String Values

 Strings are sent with an extra field to signify the length of the string.
-There is no escaping of non-printable bytes -- all raw bytes (which could include any value between \x00 and \xff, inclusive of CR and LF) are sent over the TCP/IP connection without any modification.
+There is no escaping of non-printable bytes -- all raw bytes (which, in addition to printable characters, could include any byte value between \x00 and \xff) are sent over the TCP/IP connection without any modification.
 The length is used to communicate how many bytes will belong to the value.

 ```